alialib/alia/docs/signal-operators.md

 The subscript operator is defined for signals that carry containers.
 The index can either be another signal or a raw value.

+?> alia prefers safe subscripts for signals, so for containers that offer an `at` indexer, the signal subscript operator will invoke that instead of using the actual subscript operator on the raw container.

 Field Access
 ------------